Attraction of the Week: The Smithsonian National Portrait Gallery

 Presidential Portrait Gallery

-Gilbert Stuart was the first artist to paint a portrait of a President.
+During my time exploring this wonderful museum, I learned that Stuart was the first artist to paint a portrait of a President.
 Since his painting of George Washington in 1797, it is now tradition for every US President to have his portrait done, most commonly as an oil painting.
-The artists are all extremely talented.
-It’s really incredible how precisely they were able to portray the individual uniqueness of each President.

 On February 12th, 2018, portraits of Barack and Michelle Obama joined the collection.
 The Obamas chose artists Kehinde Wiley and Amy Sherald to paint their likeness.
 This marks the first time in history that African American artists were commissioned for original portraits.
+You will be able to read more unique facts during your time here.
+These museums defintiely serve as educational institutions: there are tons of unique facts to read over if you choose to do so.

 The Obama portrait

 Portraits are conveniently arranged by time frame, beginning with the first 4 Presidents & Founding Fathers, and ending with the well-known figures of recent years such as George W. Bush, Bill Clinton, and Ronald Reagan.
+You will get in a nice little history lesson while enjoying fabulous art: a win-win for me!

-A few of the incredible presidential portraits
+A few of my favorite portraits

 While the presidential portraits are the big draw here, the museum has much more to offer.
 This place is gigantic with rooms and rooms full of historical paintings, drawings, and sculptures.
-You will need a few hours minimum simply to briefly scan all the exhibits. (you can skip the gym for sure!).
-Fortunately, this museum is well worth your time – a definite D.C. bucket list contender.
+I never knew how massive these D.C. museums were or I would have planned a lot more time to explore each.

 The Struggle for Justice